Hunan Beef is one of those classic Chinese dishes that conjures up savory food memories of Chinese takeout enjoyed with diet-free abandon…

-Cornstarch: You’ll find cornstarch in a number of Chinese foods.
-It’s often used in breading, but is also used to thicken sauces or for tenderizing meat.
-Sure, you might be thinking, most recipes don’t call for all that much cornstarch, but let me tell you—just one tablespoon contains 7 grams of carbs—it’s sort of a lame ingredient to blow a good chunk of your carb load on, at least I think so.
+Cornstarch, used in a number of Chinese foods, is meant to thicken sauces or to tenderizing meat.
+Sure, you might be thinking, most recipes don’t call for all that much cornstarch, but just one tablespoon contains 7.3 grams of carbs — sort of a lame ingredient to blow a good chunk of your carb load on, at least I think so.

 Low Carb Chinese Food Recipe Tools